sigasi/sigasi_insights/manual/libraries.md

 ![](images/librarymappingcontextmenu.png)

-You get a `Set Library` context menu, with a a number of options:
+You get a `Set Library` context menu, with a number of options:

 -   Select the name of an existing library to map the file or folder to that library